 Definition of Esophageal Atresia

-Esophageal atresia (or oesophageal atresia) describes a malformation of the esophagus, a congenital medical condition which affects the alimentary tract.
-Hereby, we may mention various forms of manifestation.
-Mostly, there is a discontinuity of the esophagus and a tracheoesophageal fistula between the esophagus and the trachea.
-Esophageal atresia is present in 1 in 3500 live births.
+Esophageal atresia (or oesophageal atresia) describes a malformation of the esophagus, a congenital medical condition that affects the alimentary tract.
+It is characterized by a discontinuity of the esophagus and a tracheoesophageal fistula between the esophagus and the trachea.
+Esophageal atresia is present in 1 out of 3,500 live births.

-The disease is often (up to 50% of cases) associated with other malformations such as VACTERL syndrome and CHARGE syndrome, being a disorder that affects many body systems.
+A disorder that affects many body systems, the disease is often (up to 50% of cases) associated with other malformations such as VACTERL syndrome and CHARGE syndrome.

 - Vertebral defects

 - Cardiac defects (up to 30% of cases)

 - Genital hypoplasia

 Pathophysiology of Esophageal Atresia

 The esophagus develops in the embryonic period from the foregut.
 First, there appears a connection between the respiratory and digestive pathways which will be closed in the course of development by the esophagotracheal septum up to the proximal sector.